Tipping Point Sensitivity Analysis for Missing Data in Time-to-Event Endpoints: Model-Based and Ad hoc Approaches

+In model-based imputation, this model is fitted assuming independent censoring, and then the hazard function modified as above to simulate event times for censored individuals requiring imputation.
+This is embedded in a multiple imputation procedure and so uses proper multiple imputation that accounts for parameter uncertainty before simulating survival times.
+This is also known as the delta-adjustment method, thoroughly described in \citep{Lipkovich2016} and \citep{Jackson2014}.

-Depending on the choice of $\delta$, it is possible for the imputed event times to exceed the maximum follow-up time on the study.
+Depending on the choice of $\delta$, it is possible for the imputed event times to exceed the maximum follow-up time on the study for some patients.
 Such inconsistences are avoided by introducing a truncation step such that any imputed event time that exceeds this threshold is censored to the maximum follow-up time.
+This mimics the process of administrative censoring in many time-to-event trials.
 For some scenarios, there may be patients whose potential follow-up times are longer than the observed maximum trial follow-up time.
-This leads to a limitation when imputing event times based on the Cox and Kaplan-Meier methods, which cannot extrapolate the hazard or survival function beyond observed time windows.
-The parametric approaches are commonly used in practice for model-based imputation compared to semi- and non-parametric approaches due to their simplicity in parametrization for the purpose of tipping point analysis, flexibility of different parametric formulation and ability to extrapolate beyond observed time windows.
-See Algorithm \ref{algo:model_based} for a step-by-step guide on the implementation of the model-based tipping point.
+This leads to a limitation when imputing event times based on the Cox model and Kaplan–Meier methods, which cannot extrapolate the hazard or survival function beyond observed time windows hence they were not discussed in this paper.
+The parametric approaches are commonly used in practice for model-based imputation rather than semi- or non-parametric approaches.
+This is primarily due to their simplicity in taking draws from the posterior predictive distribution, but two further advantages are the flexibility of different parametric formulations and ability to extrapolate beyond observed time windows.
+See Algorithm~\ref{algo:model_based} for a step-by-step implementation of model-based tipping point analysis.